-- 1. A foster home can be approved only by one (1) agency. - 2.
-At least three (3) positive personal references shall be obtained on the foster family from non-relatives. - 3.
+1. A foster home can be approved only by one (1) agency.

+- 2. At least three (3) positive personal references shall be obtained on the foster family including at least one (1) from a relative and one (1) from a non-relative. - 3.
 Each member of the foster family shall have a physical exam within twelve (12) months before the initial approval. - 4.
 Foster parents shall be trained in crisis prevention and intervention before a child is placed in the home. - 5.
-Prior to the placement of children in their home, foster parents shall complete at least thirty (30) hours of skill-based pre-service training (excluding CPR and First Aid) consistent with the agency's treatment methodology and the needs of the population served. - 6.
+Pre-service training shall include the following topics: - a.
+Legal rights; - b.
+Roles, responsibilities, and expectations of foster parents; - c.
+Agency structure, purpose, policies, and services; - d.
+Laws and regulations as related to foster homes or foster children; - e.
+The impact of childhood trauma; - f.
+Managing child behaviors; - g.
+Medication administration; and - h.
+The importance of maintaining meaningful connections between the child and parents; including regular visitation. - 6.
+Prior to the placement of children in their home, foster parents shall complete at least thirty (30) hours of skill-based pre-service training (excluding CPR and First Aid) consistent with the agency's treatmentmethodology and the needs of the population served. - 7.
 Foster parent(s) shall have a current certificate of completion of First Aid and CPR before a child is placed in the home.
-The training shall require hands on skilled based instruction as well as practical testing.
-Training and certification that is provided solely on-line will not be accepted. - 7.
-Foster parents shall provide documentation that they carry homeowner's or renter's insurance and general liability insurance. - 8.
-Foster homes shall not also operate as Child Care Family Homes. - 9.
-Foster homes shall not provide compensated care for any non-related adults in the foster home, unless providing transitional care for a person placed in care prior to age eighteen (18). - 10.
-There shall be an annual approval letter from the approving agency in the foster home record. - 11.
-If a foster home moves from one placement agency to another all requirements for opening a new foster home shall be met.
+The training shall require hands-on, skill-based instruction, as well as practical testing.
+Training andcertification that is provided solely online will not be accepted. - 8.
+Foster parents shall provide documentation that they carry homeowner's renter's insurance and general liability insurance. - 9.
+Foster homes shall not also operate as child-care family homes. - 10.
+Foster homes shall not provide compensated care for any non-related adults in the foster home, unless providing transitional care for a person placed in care prior to eighteen (18) years of age. - 11.
+There shall be an annual approval letter from the approving agency in the foster home record.